-RATINGS: Fitch
+RATINGS: Fitch AA+ Moody's Aal S&P AA+

-Moody's

-S & P

-Bond Coursel that, under existing law, the Bonds, their transfer, the interest payable thereon, and any income derived thereform (including any profit made in the sale thereof) shall be at all times exempt from State of Maryland (the "State"), county, municipal, or other taxation of every kind and nature whatsoever within the State, but no opinion is expressed as to Maryland estate or inheritance taxes or any other Maryland taxes not levied directly on the Bonds, their transfer, the interest thereon or the income thereform.
+Bond Counsel that, under existing law, the Bonds, their transfer, the interest payable thereon, and any income derived therefrom (including any profit made in the sale thereof) shall be at all times exempt from State of Maryland (the "State"), county, municipal, or other taxation of every kind and nature whatsoever within the State, but no opinion is expressed as to Maryland estate or inheritance taxes or any other Maryland taxes not levied directly on the Bonds, their transfer, the interest thereon or the income therefrom.
 See the information contained herein under the caption "THE BONDS-Tax Matters".

-\$16,485,000\ WASHINGTON COUNTY, MARYLAND (COUNTY COMMISSIONERS OF WASHINGTON COUNTY) Public Improvement Bonds of 2022
+\$15,815,000 WASHINGTON COUNTY, MARYLAND (COUNTY COMMISSIONERS OF WASHINGTON COUNTY) PUBLIC IMPROVEMENT BONDS OF 2022

-Dated: Date of delivery July 1, as shown on the inside cover page Due: Interest Payable: January 1 and July 1 First Interest Payment Due: January 1, 2023 Denomination: Integral multiples of \$5,000 Registered, book-entry only through the facilities of The Depository Trust Company ("DTC") Form: Optional Redemption: The Bonds maturing on or after July 1, 2033 are redeemable prior to maturity at the option of the County as set forth in "THE BONDS-Redemption-Optional Redemption" herein.
-The Bonds are general obligations of County Commissioners of Washington County (the "County") for the payment of which its full Security:

-faith and credit and unlimited taxing power are pledged (see "THE BONDS-Sources of Payment" herein).
+Dated: Date of delivery

+Due: July 1, as shown below

+Interest Payable: January 1 and July 1

+First Interest Payment Due: January 1, 2023

+Denominations: \$5,000 and integral multiples of \$5,000

+Form: Registered, book-entry only through the facilities of The Depository Trust Company ("DTC")

+Optional Redemption: The Bonds maturing on or after July 1, 2033 are redeemable prior to maturity at the option of the County as set forth in "THE faith and credit and unlimited taxing power are pledged (see "THE BONDS-Sources of Payment" herein).